Jaishreebala/gallery.io/README.md

 # gallery.io

-## Project Specs
----

 ## Login, Security Features

 - Login
 - Register
 - Logout
 - Auth using JWT and Cookies
-- Forgot password to Reset Password

-## Add Image
+## Upload Image

+- *Secure* image upload to the file directory
-- Image upload
+- File type validated before upload for security reasons.
-- Image title
+- Image size can be a maximum of 5MB.
-- Image tags
+- Image has description & tags.

 ## Delete

-- Image Delete
+- Image Deletion
 - Images can only be deleted by the creator of the image

+## View  Images

+- Only logged in users can view images
+- View pictures uploaded by a user
+- *Search* for images by tags.

 ## Comments / Reviews

-- Anyone can leave comments
+- Users can not leave ratings/comments on their own image.
+- Aggregate all ratings on a picture to get total rating.
-    - Filter out vulgar language
+- Filter out vulgar language in the comments.
-- Ratings - the creator can not leave a rating.

 ## Dashboard